Father’s Day Surf & Turf

 Instructions

-- Make the Drizzle: Melt butter in a small pan over medium heat until it begins to brown.
+- Make the Brown Butter Drizzle: Melt butter over medium heat until it foams and turns golden brown with a nutty aroma.
 Lower heat.
-Stir in garlic and Let’s Get After It Rub.
-Sauté 30 seconds.
-Add white wine and reduce for 1–2 minutes.
-Whisk in Dijon and paprika if using.
-Spoon over sliced steak before serving.
+Stir in garlic and Let’s Get After It Rub for 30 seconds.
+Add white wine and reduce 1–2 minutes.
+Whisk in Dijon if using.
+Keep warm.

 Chef Paddy’s Tip